DETAILED ACTION

 wherein the effusion passage (annotated below) is sized (see Figure 4) such that a portion of oxidant flow (flow 108 through 98; see Figure 4) is diverted from the first oxidant passage (98).

 Steinthorsson appears to schematically show, but does not explicitly state, that the effusion passage is sized such that the portion of oxidant flow diverted from the first oxidant passage is less than or equal to ten percent of the oxidant flow within the first oxidant passage.
-Stenthorsson also does teach that the end body includes an exterior end surface normal to the nozzle axis, wherein each effusion passage forms a circumferential angle with respect to a radial line extending from the nozzle axis, wherein each circumferential angle is greater than or equal to sixty degrees and less than or equal to eighty degrees, wherein each effusion passage forms a planar angle with respect to the exterior end surface, and wherein each planar angle is greater than zero degrees and less than or equal to thirty degrees.
+Stenthorsson also does not teach that each oxidant passage of the plurality of oxidant passages extending in a circumferential direction relative to the nozzle, the end body includes an exterior end surface normal to the nozzle axis, wherein each effusion passage forms a circumferential angle with respect to a radial line extending from the nozzle axis that extends in the same circumferential direction as the plurality of oxidant passages, wherein each circumferential angle is greater than or equal to sixty degrees and less than or equal to eighty degrees, wherein each effusion passage forms a planar angle with respect to the exterior end surface, and wherein each planar angle is greater than zero degrees and less than or equal to thirty degrees.

 Therefore, since the general conditions of the claim, i.e. that the passages can be specifically sized, were taught in the prior art by Prociw, it is not inventive to discover the optimum workable range by routine experimentation, and it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide the size passages as taught by Prociw in order to allow a specific quantity of air at the engine design point.
 It has been held that “[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.”
 In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955); MPEP 2144.05(II)(A).